-s. we expect to have chance Examples of how are we meeting this across the Trust?
-Challenges Actions and by whom

-Emerging 6.1 There is capacity building for staff to gain skills for the safe, sound and effective participation of children, young people and families.
-Children

-Young people

-Families

-Established 6.2 There is accredited capacity building for children, young people and families to develop skills and knowledge to make change happen, including in negotiation, presentation and finance Children

-Young people

-Families

-Advanced 6.3 Children, young people and families help deliver training and capacity building to partner organisations.
-Children

-Young people

-Families

-Yor-Ok STYLE OF LEADERSHIP: The Bosses

-We expect that there should be a simple, fair and friendly style of leadership.
-We should b able to be involved in all decisions

-decisions

 Examples of how are we meeting this across the Trust?
-Challenges Actions and by whom

-Emerging 7.1 Key managers and leaders act as champions for the active involvement of children, young people and families, with clearly identified responsibilities Children

-Young people

-Families
+Challenges Actions and by whom Emerging 6.1 There is capacity building for staff to gain skills for the Children safe, sound and effective participation of children, young people and families.
+Young people Families Established 6.2 There is accredited capacity building for children, Children young people and families to develop skills and knowledge to make change happen, Young people including in negotiation, presentation and finance Families Advanced 6.3 Children, young people and families help deliver Children training and capacity building to partner organisations.
+Young people Families

+Yor-Ok STYLE OF LEADERSHIP: The Bosses We expect that there should be a simple, fair and friendly style of leadership.
+We should be able to be involved in all decisions.

-Established 7.2 Children, young people and families have a range of opportunities to meet senior staff, elected members or trustees to be included in decision making and promote active involvement Children
+Examples of how are we meeting this across the Trust?
+Challenges Actions and by whom Emerging 7.1 Key managers and leaders act as champions for the Children active involvement of children, young people and families, with clearly identified Young people responsibilities Families Established 7.2 Children, young people and families have a range of Children opportunities to meet senior staff, elected members or trustees to be included in decision making and promote active involvement Young people Families Advanced 7.3 Leadership of specific projects and appropriate Children services involves both children, young people and families and adults Young people Families

-Young people

-Families

-Advanced 7.3 Leadership of specific projects and appropriate services involves both children, young people and families and adults Children

-Young people

-Families